JiangYanting/Pre-modern_Chinese_corpus_dataset/README.md

 This is a 260-million-character pre-modern Chinese language corpus.The total file size is more than 900 MB,including 912 text

-files.These language resources are by utf-8,arranged in dynasty order（Song,Yuan,Ming,Early-Qing,Late-Qing and Republic of
+files.These language resources are encoded by utf-8,arranged in dynasty order（Song,Yuan,Ming,Early-Qing,Late-Qing and Republic

-China）.
+of China）.

 The relevant authors' information and types of literature also have been labelled.